Project-SimPM/SimPM/docs/source/tutorials/uncertainty.rst

 4. **Run Monte Carlo** (multiple runs with different seeds) to understand outcomes
 5. **Use results for planning** – Confidence intervals, risk assessment, optimization

-Next Steps
+1.12 Next Steps
 ----------

 - Read the :doc:`hello-simpm` tutorial for basic concepts and entity attributes
-- Explore the complete probabilistic example: ``example/earthmoving_probabilistic.py``
+- Explore the complete probabilistic examples in ``example/``
 - Try adding uncertainty to your own simulations
 - See also the :doc:`dashboard-guide` for analyzing simulation results visually